jchan3990/Select-Menu-React/README.md

 ## Development
 ### Run
 * npm run react-dev to start webpack watchdog for React changes
+* npm start to start server
   * Open http://localhost:3000/ to view in browser